 We are closely monitoring the impact of the outbreak of COVID-19 on all aspects of our business, including how it will impact our employees, clinical trials, development programs, supply chain, and other aspects of our operations.
 For example, patient enrollment, in our GUARD trial, was negatively impacted as a result of limited clinical trial staffing at study sites and some patients electing to delay surgery.
-While COVID-19 did not have a material adverse effect on our reported results for our first quarter of 2020, we are unable to predict the ultimate impact that it may have on our business, future results of operations, financial position or cash flows.
+While COVID-19 did not have a material adverse effect on our reported results of the three or six months ended June 30, 2020, we are unable to predict the ultimate impact that it may have on our business, future results of operations, financial position or cash flows.
 The extent to which our operations may be impacted by the COVID-19 pandemic will depend largely on future developments, which are highly uncertain and cannot be accurately predicted, including new information which may emerge concerning the severity of the outbreak and actions by government authorities to contain the outbreak or treat its impact.